 matter of chance.”

 Looking for more of Christie’s mysteries?
 Read our list of Ten Favorite Episodes of Agatha Christie’s Marple.
-Or discover other mysteries in The 39 Steps or the recent 50s era mystery series, Grantchester.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Or discover other mysteries in The 39 Steps or the recent 50s era mystery series, Grantchester.Pin this article to read later!
+And make sure to follow us on Pinterest.